somes/user-login/frontend/user-login/README.md

 | Two-factor authentication          | &#9744; |
 | User management                    | &#9744; |

-**Please Note:** The project is still in development, so feature specifications might change.
+**Note:** The project is still in development, and feature sets may be subject to change.